🚀 Motivation: Why a Vision-Centric Survey?

 -

-General-Purpose World Modeling: Foundational benchmarks designed to evaluate core capabilities:
+Foundational World Modeling: Foundational benchmarks designed to evaluate core capabilities:

-- World Prediction and Simulation
+- General World Prediction and Simulation

-- Physics and Causality
+- Physics and Causality Benchmark

 -

-Application-Specific World Modeling: Datasets and testbeds tailored for high-impact downstream applications:
+Domain-specific World Modeling: Datasets and testbeds tailored for high-impact downstream applications:

 - Embodied AI and Robotics